Here at Kimberly C. Starr (https://kimberlycstarr.com) we value and protect your privacy.

 If you decide to join one of my newsletters, first off that’s awesome.
 In that case, an email address is required, as all of my newsletters are delivered by email.
 You’re welcome to enter your name, too, so that I can personalize your newsletter.
 They are not, however, required.

 Newsletters and emails are sent 1-3 times per week.
-Within the email service provider, I use tags to track clicks, pages you visit, and actions you take within those emails.
+Within the email service provider, I use tags to track clicks, pages you visit, and the actions you take within those emails.
 That way, I can provide you a better email and newsletter experience.
 From time to time, I may include information on a relevant promotion or product.

 Should you ever wish to unsubscribe from my newsletter, you’re welcome to do so.
 You can click the “unsubscribe” link at the bottom of any of my newsletters to do so.
 Or, shoot me an email at email@example.com and I’ll delete your information for you.

 Please be sure to either email me using the email you subscribed with – or comment within the email which email needs to be unsubscribed so that I can successfully help you in keeping your data both private and secure.

 Your data (including name and email addresses) is never sold nor passed on to any other third-party.
 That’s shady, y’all.

 Making a purchase from Kimberly C. Starr

 If you’re making a purchase from this website, I’m impressed.
 Mostly because there isn’t a store right now.
 Why am I including this then?
-Because a store is in the plans – someday.
+Because some of my other websites use this same policy, and they have stores.

 For purchases, I’ll need 3 pieces of information: your name, your email address, and your location.
 Payments are processed by PayPal, which retains only the minimal amounts of data to be compliant with relevant legal and tax laws.
 On my end, that means I’ll need to keep a copy of the invoice, your name, email, and transaction data on hand.
 For physical products, I may also need to keep your location data on hand, too, for taxation reporting.